carlesmu/apc-lemmy-bot/README.md

    .venv/bin/poetry run task build
    ```
    **Note:** Use `build-all` to build also the html pages.
-4. Create the release and tag it:
+4. Create the release and tag it.
+The order will add the dist files and the
+   changelog to the gitlab distribution:
    ```
    .venv/bin/poetry run task release
    ```